Kitchen incubator

 A shared-use kitchen is a licensed commercial space that is certified for food production.
 Renters or members can use the kitchen by the hour or day to produce food while fulfilling regulatory compliance.
 Food entrepreneurs, ranging from chefs, caterers, food trucks proprietors, bakers, to value-added producers, can benefit from the shared kitchen instead of spending capital to build or lease their own facility.
 A commissary kitchen is an example of a shared-use kitchen that provides kitchen rentals.
 Kitchen incubators, also known as culinary incubators, also provide kitchen rental but can provide additional services like business development training, and access to services such as legal aid, packaging, label printing, and distribution.

 History

 Investments and interest in the food sector have contributed to a growth in food entrepreneurship across the United States.
 In support of such innovation, the 2002 Farm Bill allocated $27.7 million in competitive grants to support the development of value-added food production and to create Agriculture Innovation Centers “to foster the ability of agricultural producers to reap the benefits of producing and marketing value-added products”.
 These early investments may have ignited a new sector of community-driven food businesses, with a supporting infrastructure of technical assistance partners.
 As a result, between August 2013 and March 2016 the number of kitchen incubators (providing technical assistance to food entrepreneurs) in America increased by more than 50% to over 200 facilities.

-By 2022, kitchen-incubator and shared-kitchen facilities had grown to over 200 across the United States, reflecting roughly a 50 % increase since the early 2010s.
-These facilities have disproportionately served women (61 %) and operators from racially diverse backgrounds, according to a 2021 USDA/AMS survey of shared kitchens.
-During the COVID-19 pandemic, many shared kitchens reported increased activity from food entrepreneurs shifting into packaged goods and delivery-oriented models, illuminating the role of these incubators in lowering barriers to entry in the food production sector.